kdineshchitra/submission_dhvani_hackathon_computer_vision/02_question/README.md

 ### Explanation
 * The script follows the instructions given in question, such as assigning the initial position and parameters, defining the equations.
-* The time interval in assumed and the x, y, z - coordinates are updated with dx, dy, dz for each timestep.
+* The time interval is assumed and the x, y, z - coordinates are updated with dx, dy, dz for each timestep.

 ### Environment setup
 * Requires `Python 3.9+`